HumanBrainProject/interactive-viewer-plugin-template/README.md

+> nb this repo has been superceded by https://github.com/FZJ-INM1-BDA/siibra-toolbox-template

 # Interactive Viewer Plugin Template

 [interactive atlas viewer](https://github.com/HumanBrainProject/interactive-viewer) provides support for a [plugin system](https://github.com/HumanBrainProject/interactive-viewer/blob/master/src/plugin_examples/README.md).
 This repo aims to provide typing and a node express backend for the development of plugins